 Voter Registration ProgramV

-The Voter Registration Program provides REALTOR® Associations by tools and services that help increase the number of its members who are registered to vote.
-Nearly 82 percent of REALTORS® are registered to vote, but we can do better.
+The Voter Registration Program provides tools and services to help REALTOR® Associations increase the number of members who are registered to vote.
+Nearly 85 percent of REALTORS® are registered to vote, but we can do better.
 As REALTOR® Association professionals, you play a crucial role in helping to protect the interests of the real estate industry.
 By making sure that your members are registered to vote on key issues and races, we help to ensure that The Voice for Real Estate® is heard by legislators at the local, state and national levels.